Cellis9421/discord-ai-bot/README.md

 ```

 This will start a nodemon server allowing you to explore the project locally and see the changes instantly.
+Be sure to set up a billable api key with [openai][openai-api-keys] before begining or most of this program wont work.

 ## Slash Commands